 Their double rifles are also often custom made to the exact size specifications of the hunter who will be using them.
 This is to make sure that the rifle fits the shooter and points perfectly.
-For these reasons, Holland & Holland double rifles are among the most reliable and best “feeling" rifles available anywhere in the world.
+For these reasons, Holland & Hollands are among the most reliable and "best-feeling" rifles available anywhere in the world.

 These rifles are also typically quite heavy, which is necessary to dampen the fierce recoil of really big cartridges like the .500 and .577 Nitro Express.
 This makes them much easier to shoot, but a 13-pound rifle is pretty darn heavy and will quickly wear down most hunters during the 10-20 miles of walking per day that may be necessary on an elephant hunt.

-The other big disadvantage of Holland & Holland double rifles is they are incredibly expensive, with prices starting at over $100,000 and going up fast from there.
+The other big disadvantage that's most apparent with Holland & Holland double rifles is they are incredibly expensive.
+Prices start around $100,000 and go up fast from there.

 What do you think of our choices for the most overrated guns for hunting?
 Did we miss any?